 One True Threesome: Laharl/Etna/Flonne, one of the most iconic instances in an RPG.
 They play off of each other so well that fans find it an obvious solution.

 Player Punch: Flonne sacrificing herself to protect Laharl and her friends for her sins as a fallen angel.
 She's not even regretful about it.
 Regardless if you've gotten any of the good endings after, the scene itself is still powerful.

 Polished Port: The PC release has been stated to be "not just a port", with updated interface and map textures that look good at 1080p.

 Re Watch Bonus: Start the game over after learning that Mid-Boss was working with Lamington, re-watching the scenes where Lamington is speaking with his unseen collaborator, one can tell that can see Foreshadowing to it being Mid-Boss.

 Scrappy Weapon: Bow weapons.
 Their damage being based on ATK and HIT meant most players found getting a good bow user was too much of a pain.
 Not helped that guns had much greater range than them and more powerful special attacks.
-The only real reason you'll ever use a Bow is to unlock the Archer class (in turn to unlock the Celestial Host) and so your Clerics have an offensive weapon, otherwise they're useless.
+The only real reason you'll ever use a Bow is to unlock the Archer class (in turn to unlock the Celestial Host) and so your Clerics have an offensive weapon (assuming you use unmixed Clerics at all), otherwise they're useless.

 Woolseyism: In the Japanese text, King Krichevskoy apparently died from choking on a Dark Manju note Dumpling of the Damned in the anime.
 In the US version, the food was changed to Black Pretzels, causing a Hilarious in Hindsight from when George W. Bush briefly lost consciousness after choking on a pretzel.